 In most cases, a title examination and search will come back okay.
 However, there are times when a problem may turn up.
 These problems, known as defects or clouds, can include such things as missing signatures or easements and need to be settled before you make your purchase final.

 In some cases, ownership questions can result in legal battles.
 When this happens, you may need to pay costly legal fees and risk losing your property.
 This is when a title insurance agent comes in handy.
-Boca Raton or Palm Beach County title insurance will pay all of your legal fees, and if you do lose your property, it will reimburse you up to a set policy limit.
+Your title insurance policy will pay all of your legal fees, and if you do lose your property, it will reimburse you up to the amount of the title insurance policy a set policy limit.

 Are All Title Insurance Policies the Same?